projectcs13/sensor-cloud-website/README.md

 ## Requirements

+* Linux
+* Ruby 1.9.3 (Ruby 2.0 preferred)

 ## Installation

 1. You need to set an option for your shell in order for all of the software to work.
 Run

         make help

 and read the 'Important' section and follow the instructions.

 2. Download and compile the dependencies, and compile the project sources

         make install

 3. Run the application

         make run

 ## Usage

+1. Install the gems needed:

+        bundle install

+2. Migrate the database:

+        bundle exec rake db:migrate

+3. Start the Rails server:

+        rails s

 ## Running tests